 We headed to the adventure playground which is separated into two; one for small children and one for older children.

-Normally I find the smaller playgrounds a little lame but this one happens to be my favourite of anywhere I’ve been – there are zip lines with bucket seats so small people can’t escape(or fall out); a sandpit, numerous slides, passageways and all sorts, it is basically a wooden castle/fort on sand so is extremely safe and William loves it.
+Normally I find the smaller playgrounds a little lame but this one happens to be my favourite of anywhere I’ve been – there are zip lines with bucket seats so small people can’t escape(or fall out); a sandpit, numerous slides, passageways and all sorts, it is basically a wooden castle/fort on sand so is extremely safe and the mancub loves it.

 You can also